brefphp/bref/docs/environment/database.md

 To learn how to properly store this connection string in your configuration head over to the ["Secrets" section of the Variables documentation](/docs/environment/variables.md#secrets).

 Also refer to the [Extensions](/docs/environment/php.md#extensions) section to see if you need to enable any database-specific extensions.

-### Accessing the internet

-By default, a lambda in a VPC can only access resources inside the VPC.
-It cannot access the internet (for example external APIs) or other AWS services.

-To enable internet access for a lambda you will need to create a NAT Gateway in the VPC: you can follow [this tutorial](https://medium.com/@philippholly/aws-lambda-enable-outgoing-internet-access-within-vpc-8dd250e11e12).

-Watch out, a NAT Gateway will increase the costs as they start at $27 per month.
-When possible, an alternative to NAT Gateways is to split the work done by a lambda in 2 lambdas: one in the VPC that accesses the database and one outside that accesses the external API.

 ### Learn more